 Until the rope is in like a straight diagonal line.

 I focussed on looking around the island and I must admit that panoramic view is quite breath-taking.
-I couldnt even take photos while up coz honestly this by then was the most daring height thing i ever did in my life.
-My hands were tightly gripped on the ropes!
+I tried to take pics while up there but honestly couldnt.
+My hands were tightly gripped on the ropes and my thoughts were on overdrive.
 This was no cheap thrill.
 The speed boat is now full on.
 Let.the.fun.begin!!

 By the way this phrase “where there is a will theres a way”; was that really said by the wise men from the East??